-To help approaching this question (and maybe create more confusion), SEDIVER has designed a test where the silicone sample is not a slab (as in the traditional inclined plan) but a cylinder.
+To help approaching this question, SEDIVER has designed a test where the silicone sample is not a slab (as in the traditional inclined plan) but a cylinder.
 This may offer perhaps a more accurate simulation of actual silicone core geometry of an insulator.
 The results (figure 2) show a much higher erosion level in DC than with AC similar conditions.